 - The Boomers were free to let their freak flags fly and all that because their parents created an atmosphere of material abundance and personal and economic security.

-- The Boomers really thought they were on to something with this counterculture bullshit.
+- The Boomers really thought they were on to something with this counterculture thing.
 As such, they did drugs, screwed around, and got divorced in record numbers.
 Many also refused to grow up.

 - Many of their children, the Gen-Xers, grew up in broken homes, and figured it best not to get married in the first place.
 They became cynical and jaded.